 These apps will let you set a time schedule where it will lock you on your computer in those breaks.

-Another app as we discussed earlier, RescueTime also has a break feature where you can take breaks of 15-minute and an hour as well.
+Another app, as we discussed earlier, RescueTime, also has a break feature where you can take breaks of 15 minutes and an hour as well.

-Even if you have 5-minutes of break remaining, make sure to use it as a break and not as work in whatsoever capacity.
+Even if you have 5-minutes of breaks remaining, use it as a break and not as work in any capacity.

 To avoid confusion, you must have a separate phone number that will be exclusively used for calling or receiving calls from colleagues, clients, and other work purposes.